Ståle Solbakken: Moves abroad

 In October 1997, Solbakken joined English Premier League club Wimbledon for £250,000.
-In his six league games for Wimbledon, Solbakken scored one goal against West Ham United, and was twice named "man of the match", but he fell out with team manager Joe Kinnear and was banned from club training shortly thereafter.
+In his six league games for Wimbledon, Solbakken scored one goal against West Ham United and was twice named "man of the match", but he fell out with team manager Joe Kinnear and was banned from club training shortly thereafter.

-He was quickly sold to Danish side Aalborg BK in March 1998.
-Solbakken became Aalborg BK's captain, and guided the club to the 1998–99 Danish Superliga championship, as well as the final of the 1998–99 Danish Cup tournament.
+Solbakken was quickly sold to Danish side Aalborg in March 1998.
+He became Aalborg's captain and guided the club to the 1998–99 Danish Superliga championship as well as the final of the 1998–99 Danish Cup tournament.
 He won Danish football's Player of the Year Award in 2000.
 In total, he played 79 games and scored 13 goals for AaB in the Danish Superliga.

-In August 2000, he departed to Danish league rivals Copenhagen.
-Solbakken quickly became a regular player in the side and helped push them to the top of the table but he was unable to complete the season after suffering a heart attack in March 2001.
+In August 2000, Solbakken departed to Danish league rivals Copenhagen.
+He quickly became a regular player in the side and helped push them to the top of the table but he was unable to complete the season after suffering a heart attack in March 2001.
 The club went on to win the 2001 Superliga championship and give Solbakken a second championship medal as a player.

 Health problems

 During training on 13 March 2001, Solbakken had a heart attack.
 He was rapidly attended to by the club doctor, Frank Odgaard, who found that Solbakken's heart had stopped beating.
 Odgaard asked a player to call an ambulance and to tell them it was critical, while he continued to administer cardiac massage.
 Upon the ambulance's arrival, Solbakken was pronounced clinically dead at the scene.
 On the way to the hospital in the ambulance, he was revived nearly seven minutes later.

 He survived the episode and now has a pacemaker fitted.
 The heart attack was the result of a previously undetected heart defect.
-Shortly after, on medical advice, he announced his retirement from playing.
+Shortly after, on medical advice, Solbakken announced his retirement from playing.

 International career

-Solbakken made his international debut for the Norway national football team on 9 March 1994, in a 3–1 friendly win in Wales.
+Solbakken made his international debut for the Norway national team on 9 March 1994 in a 3–1 friendly win in Wales.
 Although he was not named in the squad for the 1994 World Cup, he became a regular feature in the squad soon after.

 He was a member of the Norwegian team that qualified for 1998 World Cup, where he appeared in two of their group games (against Morocco and Scotland) as well as their second round exit to Italy.

 His country qualified for the next major tournament, the 2000 European Championship, but Solbakken picked up an injury shortly before the finals.
 In the end, he was only able to appear in one tournament game: a goalless draw with Slovenia that eliminated them in the group stage.
 After this exit, he announced his international retirement, aged 32.

-In total, he won 58 caps for Norway, scoring nine times.
+In total, Solbakken earned 58 caps for Norway, scoring nine times.